Journey to Treaty

 Here’s short recap of what’s happened on the journey so far…

-By mob, for mob
+By us, for us

 The First Peoples’ Assembly of Victoria is the democratically elected body for Aboriginal and Torres Strait Islander people on the journey to Treaty in Victoria.